borjarojo/docs/ideas/business.md

 A type of merchandise taht could be cool is custom version of iconic items.
 For example, if would be pretty cool to make a custom branded Gameboy SP shell and sell it one or many modded with it.
 What could be cooler is to link that with something that you've created, so a playthrough for a GBA game then followed by a release of a custom SP would be pretty hype.
 Linking custom merchandise like that with iconic memories of your brand, like a souvenier from an event, could be pretty sick.

+### Clothing line

+Not sure where the audience might come from if it's really just a community thing, but these ideas could apply in many ways.

+Beta-order

+Preorder exclusivity along with using the preorder to gauge interest.
+If a new product is coming out, a type a beta can be done in order to gauge interest.
+Further detail can be aquiered by forcing users to fill out a server before the preorder.
+You can see what aspect of a product most intrigued people; price, design, community, exclusivity, etc. Then, for the pre-order, you can change something small that marks the facts that it was preorder and make that batch limited edition.
+For example, on a hoodie, you could change the color of the eyelets of the hood draws to some different color.

+Shinys.

+In an order, you can make a separate order with different color scheme of the same design in very limited quantities.

+Clothing dispenser

+Shop that is run very low maintenance, almost like a vending machine.
+Pick an item and it's comes out of a slot.
+Chance to get a shiny in-store this way.

 ### Open Data Market

 Market place to be able to list your data for sale, which can be automatically